antpas14/fantalegheEV-api/README.md

 ### Api

-Api needs a `league-name` string, which is the name of the league from [leghe.fantacalcio.it](leghe.fantacalcio.it) returns a list of Rank object.
+Api needs an Excel Spreadsheet file related to the Calendar of the league that you want to analyze that can be downloaded [leghe.fantacalcio.it](leghe.fantacalcio.it) (login is necessary).

+This will return a list of Rank object.
 A Rank object has the following attributes

 - name: team name
 - points: points that were achieved in the competition so far